 All of that time is spent on the baddies.

-Yet, considering how much attention is paid to them, it is shocking how little sense the villain original stories make.
+Yet, considering how much attention is paid to them, it is shocking how little sense the villain origin stories make.
 Take Catwoman, for example.
 After being pushed out of a (tiny) window from the top floor of a building, Selina Kyle plummets to the concrete…only to be brought back to life…by cats?
 And then she goes home in a zombie-like state, rips her clothes apart, shoves her stuffed animals down the sink, spray paints her dollhouse, and sews together her suit?

 This is important, but knowing how and why Batman came to be doesn’t matter?